Biphasic Face Photo-Sketch Synthesis via Semantic-Driven Generative Adversarial Network with Graph Representation Learning: Method

 \subsection{Iterative Training Strategy}

-Inspired by the symmetry between the two tasks of sketch synthesis and face photo synthesis, we propose a biphasic iterative cycle training algorithm which could improve the perceptual quality of the synthesized results as illustrated in Fig. \ref{fig:iterative_strategy}.
+Inspired by the observation that paired photo-sketch shared personal characters, we propose a biphasic iterative cycle training strategy to improve the perceptual quality of the synthesized results as illustrated in Fig. \ref{fig:iterative_strategy}.
+There are multi-stage in our iterative training strategy as reported in Algorithm \ref{algorithm1}.
+We name the generator and discriminator as $G_{k}^{i}$, $D_{k}^{i}$, $G_{o}^{i}$ and $D_{o}^{i}$, where $i\in \left \{ 0,1,\cdots ,n \right \}$ denote the iterative stages; $k$, $o$ represent sketch synthesis and photo synthesis, respectively.

-There are multi-stages in our iterative training strategy.
-We name the generator and discriminator as $G_{k}^{i}$, $D_{k}^{i}$, $G_{o}^{i}$ and $D_{o}^{i}$, where $i\in \left \{ 0,1,\cdots ,n \right \}$ denote the iterative stages; $k$, $o$ represent sketch synthesis and face photo synthesis, sequentially.
-To begin with, we train the $G_{k}^{0}$ and $D_{k}^{0}$ from scratch for the sketch synthesis task; $G_{o}^{0}$ and $D_{o}^{0}$ for the face photo synthesis task, respectively.
-Afterwards, for face sketch synthesis, we take the pre-trained $G_{o}^{0}$ as knowledge extractor to boost the $G_{k}^{1}$ and $D_{k}^{1}$ which are trained from scratch.
-Concretely, we take the output fake sketch from $G_{k}^{1}$ as $\widehat{Y}$ that concat with saliency detection result $M_{k}$ (produced from real sketch) feed to the pre-trained $G_{o}^{0}$ to acquire the $\widehat{X}$.
-Meanwhile, we exploit the corresponding real sketch $Y$ and $M_{k}$ feed to the $G_{o}^{0}$ that acquire the $\widetilde{X}$.
-We make the distillation between the $\widehat{X}$ and $\widetilde{X}$.
-In addition, the pre-trained $G_{o}^{0}$ is regarded as a knowledge extractor to obtain higher-level perceptual information.
-We impose distillations on multi-scale feature maps to further improve $G_{k}^{1}$ and $D_{k}^{1}$.
-Similarly, we utilize the pre-trained $G_{k}^{0}$ to further boost the $G_{o}^{1}$ and $D_{o}^{1}$ from scratch.
-Note that this iterative cycle training strategy could be conducted on multi-stages until we obtain the optimal models.
-The detailed procedure of the optimization is presented in Algorithm \ref{algorithm1}.
+First, we train the generator and discriminator for the sketch synthesis task.
+Then, the photo generator and discriminator are trained similarly.
+Afterward, to improve the perceptual quality of generated sketch, we take the pre-trained photo generator as a knowledge extractor to boost the sketch generator and discriminator.
+Concretely, we take the generated fake sketch concatenated with saliency detection maps (produced from real sketch) feed into the pre-trained photo generator to acquire the fake photo.
+Then, we exploit the corresponding real sketch concatenated with saliency map feed into the photo generator to acquire the reconstructed photo.
+Then we leverage the reconstructed photo and corresponding feature maps to provide multi-scale supervision of the generated fake ones, thus significantly improving the sketch generator and discriminator.
+Once we obtain the updated sketch generation, we utilize it to enhance the performance of the photo generator and discriminator, iteratively.
+Note that this iterative cycle training strategy could be conducted on multi-stage until we obtain the optimal models.